JeremyBYU/cpp-pybind-skel/README.md

 * Cross platform using Modern CMake.
 * Benchmark ([Nanobench](https://github.com/martinus/nanobench)) and Testing ([doctest](https://github.com/onqtam/doctest)) built in.
 * Good handling of thirdparty dependencies using CMake `FetchContent`.
-* Documentation for both C++ and Python created using Doxygen and Sphinx.
+* Documentation for both C++ and Python created using Sphinx, Doxygen, Breathe, and Exhale.
+The documentation is unified into one website.
+* Integration of CMake into `setup.py` so that `pip install` works for python users wanting to build manually (CMake must be installed still).
+    *  Note that the C++ Library and even the python extension can still be built with standard CMake procedures, see [Build with CMake](#build-manually-with-cmake)
+* Automatic building of python **binary** wheels using [github actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions), see [Workflow](#workflow)

 This repo relies upon using Modern CMake to build both the C++ and Python Extension libraries.
-I have previously used a `setup.py` file with `setuptools` to build the python extension.
-However I find that integrating it all in CMake leads to a much nicer *developer* experience.
-However external users *building* the library will need CMake installed which may be a consideration before using this template repo as a starting point.
+I find that integrating it all in CMake leads to a much nicer *developer* experience.
+External users *building* the library will need CMake installed which may be a consideration before using this template repo as a starting point.
+However, this repo has a github workflow setup to automatically build python **binary** wheels for you and upload to PyPI for a variety of python versions/OS/architectures!
+Please see [workflows](#workflows)

-## Instructions For Use
+## Instructions For Using Template

 1. `git clone https://github.com/JeremyBYU/cpp-pybind-skel.git`